 Getting rid of ‘Songs’

-“Gnosis affirms that our songs must be eliminated, because it incapacitates us internally; and it robs us of a lot of energy.”
+Gnosis affirms that our songs must be eliminated, because singing these songs incapacitates us internally; and it robs us of a lot of energy.

-“Can you see, now, why it is necessary, in the Work, to get rid of songs as far as possible?
+Can you see, now, why it is necessary, in the Work, to get rid of songs as far as possible?

 And why it is necessary to notice them, to starve them, to push them away, out of a central position in one’s life, until they are sung only on rare occasions, in faint voice, and perhaps, finally, never?

 It is because they cripple you inside.
 They take energy.
-You smile —bravely—and it is all lies.
+You smile —bravely— and it is all lies.

 A good singer in the Work cannot get beyond themselves.

-“…They remain in the past…”
+…They remain in the past…

 They are a victim of their own account-making.

 As soon as anything is difficult they begin singing.
+This stops them: they cannot grow.
+Perhaps they begin to cry.

 They cannot change their level of being.
 They cannot get beyond what they are; they are crippled by sad songs.
 It is a sign of being.